Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-intellij.md

 - key: use the *password* value from the service principal output .
 - tenant: use the *tenant* value from the service principal output.

 Save this file in a secure location on your system where your code can read it.
+You may use this file for future code so it's recommended to store it somewhere external to the application in this article.

 Set an environment variable `AZURE_AUTH_LOCATION` with the full path to the authentication file in your shell.

 ```bash
 export AZURE_AUTH_LOCATION=/Users/raisa/azureauth.properties